Meekesh/-Intuji-QA-Associate-Challenge-/README.md

 3. command.js
       i) cy.registerUser() - Registers a new user with fake generated data ii) cy.enterFakePaymentDetailsAndSubmit() - Fills fake card details and submits the payment

+# Limitations
+1. The website is very slow to render and laggy, which often causes timeout errors (e.g., 6000ms) during the automation process.
+2. In the cart, if the quantity is updated to 3 from the product detail page, it shows as 4 in the cart because the previous quantity is added.
+Additionally, there is no option to decrease the quantity.